Long-Term Vs. Short-Term Goals In Business: What’s The Difference?

 h.
 Communication and Transparency

 Effective communication and transparency are cornerstones of goal alignment.
 Employees need to understand the organisation's overarching mission, how their roles fit into it, and how both short-term and long-term goals support that mission.
-Leaders should communicate openly and regularly, ensuring that the entire workforce is well-informed about the strategic direction and how their efforts contribute to it.
+Leaders should communicate openly and regularly, ensuring the entire workforce is well-informed about the strategic direction and how their efforts contribute to it.

-In Conclusion
+Conclusion

 اقرأ المقال